Anatomy and Physiology of the Respiratory System

 50. What cells are increased in asthmatic airways?

-Both goblet cells and submucosal glands are increased
+Both goblet cells and submucosal glands are increased.

-51. What are gel and sol layers, and what are their differences?
+51. What are gel and sol layers?

 The sol layer is thin and adjacent to the epithelial lining, while the gel layer is thicker (vicious) and adjacent to the inner luminal surface.